-For sites where there is a dispute regarding the location of the delineated wetlands line, the delineation shall be redone using the methodology according to the U.S. Army Corps of Engineers Wetlands Delineation Manual dated January 1987 (Technical Report Y-81-1) as modified by the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Northcentral and Northeast Region, (Version 2.0) dated January 2012.
+National List of Plant Species That Occur in Wetlands: U.S. Fish & Wildlife Service, U.S. Department of the Interior, 1988 or plants exhibiting physiological or morphological adaptations to life in saturated or inundated conditions.
+Wetlands shall be delineated by the applicant's qualified consultant using analysis of plant communities.
+For sites where plant communities have been altered, disturbed or modified, or where there is a dispute regarding the location of the delineated wetlands line, the delineation shall be redone using the methodology according to the U.S. Army Corps of Engineers Wetlands Delineation Manual dated January 1987 (Technical Report Y-81-1) as modified by the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Northcentral and Northeast Region, (Version 2.0) dated January 2012.
 Based on the scientific evidence presented, the final decision regarding the location of the delineated line shall be made by a majority vote of the Commission.
-When the boundary is not presumed accurate or to overcome the lack of clear and credible evidence, additional information shall be submitted to the Commission by a Qualified Consultant selected by the Commission and paid for by the Applicant.
+When the boundary is not presumed accurate or to overcome the lack of clear and credible evidence, additional information shall be submitted to the Commission by the Commission's qualified consultant.
 The submittal by the Commission's qualified consultant may necessitate the applicant's qualified consultant to submit additional information.
-The Commission maintains sole discretionary authority relative to a determination that a wetland delineation is accurate.
+The Commission maintains discretionary authority relative to a determination that sole reliance on wetland indicator plants will yield an accurate delineation.